CompBusOnline/haveibeenpawned-zapier/README.md

 https://zapier.com/platform/public-invite/5588/8b4b1b35fee48093b29f3639fbd6f619/

+For integrations to be made public, they must be submitted by the SaaS owner, and not a third party.

 ## About have i been pawned
 Here is the introduction fro Troy Hunt
  "I created HIBP as a free resource for anyone to quickly assess if they may